GioCurnis/DeepGTAV-PreSIL/README.md

 <img src="https://github.com/bradenhurl/DeepGTAV-PreSIL/blob/master/samples/342-stencil.png" alt="Stencil Buffer" width="900px">

 ## Installation
-1. Make sure GTAV is on version 1.0.1180.2 or below
+1. Make sure your version of ScriptHookV is up to date with GTAV version
 2. Copy-paste the contents of *bin/Release* under your GTAV installation directory
 3. Replace your saved game data in *Documents/Rockstar Games/GTA V/Profiles/* with the contents of *bin/SaveGame*
 4. Download *[paths.xml](https://drive.google.com/file/d/0B6pR5O2YrmHnNU9EMDBSSFpMV00/view?usp=sharing)* and store it also in the GTAV installation directory.
 5. Download Eigen (http://eigen.tuxfamily.org/index.php?title=Main_Page) and create an environment variable (EIGEN_DIR) pointing to its directory.
-6. Obtain the VisionNative-Depth Extractor repo (https://github.com/bradenhurl/GTAVisionExport-DepthExtractor).
+6. If *[GTAVisionNative.lib](https://github.com/GioCurnis/DeepGTAV-PreSIL/blob/master/bin/Release/GTAVisionNative.lib)* does not work follow the original instruction and obtain the VisionNative-Depth Extractor repo (https://github.com/bradenhurl/GTAVisionExport-DepthExtractor).
 Follow instructions to build the native repository.
 7. Create an environment variable (GTAVisionLib) pointing to the build path of GTAVisionNative.lib (from the previous step).
 8. Create an environment variable (GTAV_INSTALL_DIR) pointing to the GTAV installation directory.
 9. Create an environment variable (DEEPGTAV_DIR) pointing to the directory of this repository.